-The function of car liability insurance coverage is to secure the owner’s legal liability for bodily injury or home damage in the event of an accident that is the fault of the owner.
+The function of vehicle liability insurance coverage is to protect the owner’s legal liability for physical injury or home damage in the event of an accident that is the fault of the owner.
 It is controlled by specific states, each with its own set of laws.
 The federal government does not manage this insurance coverage, nor does it require it.

-• Repeatedly offences versus traffic laws and accumulating points on a chauffeur’s license.
+• Repeatedly offences against traffic laws and collecting points on a chauffeur’s license.

 • At-fault mishaps without insurance coverage.